 - Ua* protocol shall be able to carry AKMA Key Identifier (A-KID);

-- the UE and the AKMA AF shall be able to secure the reference point Ua* using the AKMA Application Key derived from the AKMA Anchor Key.
+- The UE and the AKMA AF shall be able to secure the reference point Ua* using the AKMA Application Key derived from the AKMA Anchor Key.

 NOTE 1: The exact method of securing the reference point Ua* depends on the application protocol used over reference point Ua*.